-- The council's development strategies which must be aligned with any national or provincial sector plans and planning requirements binding on the municipality in terms of the legislations. - A spatial development framework which must include the provision of basic guidelines for a land use management system of the municipality. - The council's operational strategies. - Applicable disaster management plan. - A financial plan, which must include budget project for at least the next three years, and - The key performance indicators and performance targets determined in terms of section 41.
+- A spatial development framework which must include the provision of basic guidelines for a land use management system of the municipality. - The council's operational strategies. - Applicable disaster management plan. - A financial plan, which must include budget project for at least the next three years, and - The key performance indicators and performance targets determined in terms of section 41.